HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 > You can do this by adding parameters to the docker run command.
 > Example: "-e HF_HOME=/mnt/huggingface -v /mnt/huggingface:/mnt"

-5) Start the vLLM server with a default context of 4K and default TP from the table above
+5) Start the vLLM server with a default context (4k for text and 8k for vision models) and default TP as per the table above
 ```bash
 docker run -it --rm \
     -e http_proxy=$http_proxy -e https_proxy=$https_proxy -e no_proxy=$no_proxy \